-We calculated the percentage of trials that clearly stated each PICO element and associated 95% confidence interval (95% CI).
-We reported descriptive statistics on categorical data as frequencies and percentages.
-We reported scores (i.e., PICO score and OQS) as median and interquartile range (IQR).
-Considering, the not normally distribution of the data (Shapiro e Wilk's test), we evaluated if high PICO score was associated with high reporting quality by conducting linear regression analysis with PICO score and OQS as variables using Spearman's correlation coefficient (Spearman's rho $r_s$ ).
-Variables were considered to be statistically significant at alpha = 0.05.
-We conducted all analyses using STATA V.14.0 (StataCorp LP, College Station, TX, USA).
+The percentage of trials that clearly stated each PICO element and the associated 95% confidence interval were calculated.
+Descriptive statistics on categorical data are reported as frequencies and percentages.
+Scores (i.e., PICO score and OQS) are reported as median and interquartile range.
+Considering the not normally distribution of the data (Shapiro Wilk test), whether a high PICO score was associated with high reporting quality was evaluated by conducting linear regression analysis with PICO score and OQS as variables using Spearman correlation coefficient (Spearman rho, $r{\rm s}$).
+Variables were considered to be statistically significant at $\alpha = 0.05$.
+All analyses were conducted using STATA V.14.0 (StataCorp LP, College Station, TX).